Joško Čagalj Jole

 Joško Čagalj (/hr/; born 15 February 1972), better known under his stage name Jole, is a Croatian pop singer.

-He married his wife Ana in 2006, and has three daughters and a one son with her.
+He married his wife Ana in 2006, and has three daughters and one son with her.
 Although he was born in Heilbronn, he spent his childhood in Zagvozd, his father's birthplace and later moved to Split.

+The song "Nosi mi se bijela boja" (I Want to Wear White Color) is a love song that through time came to evolve as a cheering song during football matches.
+It discusses human kindness through its metaphor to the white color.

+On 22 September 2025, Jole released his newest single "Od malih nogu" (Since Young Legs) written by the Huljić duo and arranged by Leo Škaro.